tholonia/iching_cli/defs/questions.md

 ---

+# V2

+#### (using NN.json)

+> **Describe the essence and archetypal meaning of this hexagram, use theologic concepts where necessary..
+Make it 100 words more or less, keep it to one paragraph, it is meant to be an overall high level abstract definition**

+#### using (NN_img.txt)

+**in 100 words, more or less, describe how this image represents hexagram 01, in the context of the tholonic model**

 # Prompts

 Display hexagram xx, which has a binary value of xx, using the markdown "template_core.md" to format markdown output.
 Create a new name for this hexagram, which will be stored in the variable 'new_name', that is in line with both tholonic concepts and modern culture.